Sukruth-2019/Hand-Detection/README.md

 # Hand-Detection
-Hand detection was designed on basis of a shredder machine.
+Hand detection model was designed by capturing images from on webcam placed above the shredder machine.
 This model was integrated to raspberry pi4 and later integrated to shredder machine.